 Left arm pain is one of the most common symptoms of a heart attack.
 The nerves that branch from the heart and those coming from the arm send signals to the same brain cells.
 As a result, the brain cannot isolate the source of the pain.

-This phenomenon, called referred pain, explains why a person experiencing a heart attack might feel arm pain without having chest pain.
+This phenomenon, called referred pain, explains why a person experiencing a heart attack might feel arm pain

 The American Heart Association advise calling 911 if sudden left arm pain gets worse over a few minutes or occurs alongside any of the following symptoms: